Bowie High School (Arlington, Texas): Current building

 In 1991, Bowie reopened and moved to its current building on Highbank Drive.

+Shooting

+On April 24, 2024, James Bowie High School was placed on lockdown due to shots being fired by the school's portable buildings.
+Officers from the Arlington Police Department and an on-site School Resource Officer responded and saw 18-year old Etavion Barnes on the ground.
+Officers noted Barnes was unresponsive and soon began providing aid to Barnes until he was transported by an ambulance to Medical City Arlington.
+The perpetrator, a 17-year-old student, was arrested not far from the scene.
+It was confirmed that the perpetrator knew the victim before the shooting, although no motive had been found at the time.
+The victim died at the hospital at 3:27 p.m., according to the Tarrant County Medical Examiner's Office.
+As a result, murder charges were brought against the perpetrator.

 Feeder patterns

 Bryant, Farrell, Starrett, West, and portions of Beckham and Remynse Elementaries feed into Barnett Jr. High.
 Barnett sends all of its students to BHS.
 Foster Elementary sends a portion of its population to Gunn Jr. High.
 Gunn sends the majority of its students to BHS and the rest goes to Arlington.
 Fitzgerald Elementary feeds into Ousley Jr. High.
-Ousley sends a small portion of its population to BHS.
-Burgin Elementary feeds into Workman Jr. High.
-Workman sends the majority of its students to BHS and the rest goes to Sam Houston.
+Ousley sends a portion of its population to BHS.
+Burgin and McNutt Elementaries feed into Workman Jr. High.
+Workman splits its students between Bowie and Sam Houston.

 Academics

 In May 2006, Bowie High School joined the International Baccalaureate program.
 The Class of 2008 was the first class offered the opportunity to earn the IB Diploma.

 The school participates in the Advanced Placement Program, offering the following Advanced Placement (AP) classes: AP Art: Studio Drawing, AP Art: Studio 2-D Design, AP Biology, AP Calculus AB/BC, AP Chemistry, AP Computer Science, AP English, AP English Language and Composition, AP English Literature and Composition, AP Environmental Science, AP European History, AP French, AP Geography, AP Government, AP Government and Politics, AP Latin, AP Macroeconomics, AP Physics C: Mechanics, AP Psychology, AP Spanish, AP Statistics, AP US History and AP World History.

 Dual credit courses, taken at Tarrant County College (SE Campus) and/or UT Arlington, are offered in Algebra II, Art IV, English IV, Geology, Government/Economics, Music History, Psychology and Sociology.